 Iron the fabric and fold it in half.
 Lay the cushion on top and trace around the cushion, leaving a space about the cushion's width between the cushion and the cut line.
 Cut out the fabric and center the foam piece between the two layers, right-sides together.
 Pin the material around three sides of the foam piece, leaving the back open.

 Take the foam insert out from between the fabric.
 Using a fabric marking pen, trace around the needles to mark a sew line.
 Remove the foam insert and sew the pinned sides together, removing the pins as you sew.

 2" or Wider Cushions

-Cut a new strip of material about 1.5" wider the cushion depth and long enough to wrap around the sides about 3" on each side.
-Pin the strip, right side in, into the foam core.
-Then, pin the strip's top and bottom to the rest of the cushion material, working around the corners to where the top and bottom pieces of fabric are sown together.
+Cut a new strip of material about 1.5" wider than the cushion depth and long enough to wrap around the sides, about 3" on each side.
+Pin the strip—right-side in—into the foam core.
+Then, pin the strip's top and bottom to the rest of the cushion material, working around the corners to where the top and bottom pieces of fabric are sewn together.

 Remove the pins that hold the front strip to the foam insert.

 As before, use a fabric marking pin to trace along the needles to create your sew line, remove the foam core, and sew the material together.